opengeospatial/Weather-on-the-Web-ER/README.md

 The process is for editors to check out ('make a branch') and begin editing it with a tool such as e.g. Atom editor and Asciidoctor conversion tool.
 There are detailed instructions, installation info, and syntax recommendations in the template _.adoc_ files.

-Then the finhsed changes can be checked back in and committed, and the 'Pull Request' merged into the master copy/branch by those with the appropriate rights.
+Then the finished changes can be checked back in and committed, and the 'Pull Request' merged into the master copy/branch by those with the appropriate rights.

 It is very important that the name of the file er.adoc does not change, otherwise the scripts to convert all ERs will fail!
-Ideally, you only name
+Ideally, you only change

 * er.adoc
   * preface.adoc (Do not change this)